 What qualities do you believe are most important in a Chief Executive Officer?

-We do not face an easy task in the hiring or our next CEO.
 For the past decade, I have monitored the news of superintendent hirings, firings and resignations in major school districts and understand the difficulties of hiring someone who will serve successfully for many years.

 The residents of District 3 deserve a Board Member that will bring leadership and executive transition skills to the job.
 I have developed many of these skills through my career and education.
 I have served on the search committee for a position that was at the time a major leadership role in Prince George’s County – the executive director of the Gateway Community Development Corporation.
 I understand hiring for a position that is accountable to our many stakeholders – residents, Town Councils and Mayors, County Councilmembers, the County Executive, and our State Senate and Assembly members.